-If Memorial Day is the first time this year that you’re busting out your grill (or maybe taking a new portable grill out for its maiden voyage), then chances are you’re already stocking up on meat or making burgers or other goodies to put on the barbie.
-These dishes will surely be great on their own, but they’ll only get better with the addition of side dishes and snacks — and do we have a side dish for you to try this year.
-Grasshoppers.
+If Memorial Day is the first time this year that you’re busting out your grill (or maybe taking a new portable grill out for its maiden voyage), then chances are you’re already stocking up on meat or making burgers to put on the barbie.
+These dishes will surely be great on their own, but they’ll only get better with the addition of side dishes and snacks — and do we have a side dish for you to try this year: grasshoppers.

 Yes, as in the insect and not the minty cocktail.

-Specifically, we’re talking chili-lime salt grasshoppers, also known as.
+Specifically, we’re talking chili-lime salt grasshoppers.
 Considered a delicacy in Oaxaca, Mexico, chapulines are a crispy snack served year-round by the masterminds at Seattle-based eatery Poquitos.
-You can also find it seasonally at the Seattler Mariners stadium.
+You can also find it seasonally at the Seattle Mariners stadium.

-And while Poquitos’ sister eatery, Rhein Haus, located in Denver, added this chirpy topping to its juicy Ballpark Brats for a limited time last summer, you don’t need a time machine to go back and try them.
+And while Poquitos’ sister eatery, Rhein Haus, located in Denver, added this chirpy topping to its juicy Ballpark Brats for a limited time that has now passed, you don’t need a time machine to go back and try them.
 We’ve got the recipe (which is surprisingly easy as long as you’ve got a grasshopper supply) for you to recreate at your Memorial Day barbecue this weekend.

 Want to make your burgers or hot dogs even more creative?
 Try putting these delicious (and protein-packed) treats on top for a bit of an extra crunch.
 Think of them like onion straws, but in insect form.
 And actually good for you.